elk-zone/elk/PWA.md

 You can check the status of the Push API on Safari mobile browsers on [this page](https://caniuse.com/notifications).

-Visit also [this site](https://firt.dev/notes/pwa-ios/) to check the status PWA Capabilities on Safari mobile browsers.
+Visit also [this site](https://firt.dev/notes/pwa-ios/) to check the status of PWA Capabilities on Safari mobile browsers.

 To install a Progressive Web App (PWA) on Safari, follow these steps:
 - Tap the "Share" icon at the bottom of the screen.